- Chart

 Total Addressable Market (TAM)

-The TAM for web hosting and domain registration is estimated to be in the tens of billions of dollars globally.
-GoDaddy is well-positioned to capture a significant share of this market.
+The Total Addressable Market (TAM) for digital presence solutions, including domain registration, website building, hosting, and related services for SMBs, is estimated to be in the tens of billions of dollars globally.
+GoDaddy is a significant player within this TAM, aiming to capture a larger share by offering an integrated suite of services.

 Upturn SWOT Analysis